Validity: Jan 1903 - December 1907, circulated with Medina for a year.

 Remainders - almost a million mint Guardiolas were wholesaled directly to American dealers in 1908 along with hundreds of thousands of mint remainders of the train issue.

 Counterfeits - Counterfeit permitase control marks exist.
 BH81C was not used on this stamp.
-There are many beautiful BH81Cs available on this issue but they are either counterfeit or favor cancels, part of Toledo's doings.
+There are many beautiful BH81Cs available on this issue but they are part of Toledo's frauds.

 General José Guardiola, an uneducated military man, was born in Tegus in 1815.
 He was placed in the presidency by the invading Guatemalan army.
 His friendship with the British led them to return the Bay Islands and Mosquitia to Honduras in exchange for Honduras' fabricated title to Belize.
 (It was Guatemalan territory at the time!).